 Step 3: File the Petition for Divorce at the Elizondo Tower

 Once you have created a petition for divorce, you will bring it back downtown to file it.
-Specifically, you will file it on the 2nd floor of the Elizondo Tour, which is directly next to the Bexar County Court House depicted above, and it looks like this:
+Specifically, you will file it on the 2nd floor of the Elizondo Tower, which is directly next to the Bexar County Court House depicted above, and it looks like this:

 You will go through security and will take the elevator to the 2nd story of the building.
 Once you get off the elevator turn right and get in the clerk’s line.
 The door that you need to go through to file your own divorce looks like this: